GullaManeesh/BDA/wordCountPig.md

 ### Relation B

-`TOKENIZE` splits each line into words and
+`TOKENIZE` splits each line into words.
-`FLATTEN` converts them into separate tuples.
+`FLATTEN` converts them into individual tuples.

 ```
 (hello)